Jiajing Emperor: Grand secretaries

 After 1524, the Emperor's closest advisers were Zhang Cong and Gui E. They attempted to remove followers of Yang Tinghe, who were associated with the Hanlin Academy, from influential positions.
 This resulted in a purge of the Beijing authorities in 1527–1528 and a significant change in personnel at the academy.
-In addition, Zhang Cong and Gui E worked to limit the influence of Senior Grand Secretary, Fei Hong, in the Grand Secretariat.
+In addition, Zhang Cong and Gui E worked to limit the influence of Senior Grand Secretary Fei Hong in the Grand Secretariat.
 To achieve this, they brought back Yang Yiqing, who had previously served in the Grand Secretariat in 1515–1516.
 In the following years, there was a power struggle between the grand secretaries and their associated groups of officials.
 The position of senior grand secretary was constantly changing, with Fei, Yang, Zhang, and others taking turns.

 In the early 1530s, the Jiajing Emperor's trust was won by Xia Yan, who had been promoted from minister of rites to grand secretary.
 Later, in the late 1530s, Yan Song, Xia Yan's successor in the ministry, also gained the Emperor's trust.
 Although Xia Yan initially supported Yan Song's rise, he eventually came into conflict with Yan.
 In 1542, Yan was able to oust Xia and take control of the Grand Secretariat.
 In an attempt to counterbalance Yan's influence, the Emperor called Xia back to lead the Grand Secretariat in October 1545, but the two statesmen were at odds, with Xia ignoring Yan, refusing to consult him, and canceling his appointment.
-As a result, the Emperor grew distant from Xia, partly due to his reserved attitude towards Taoist rituals and prayers.
+The Emperor grew distant from Xia, partly due to his reserved attitude towards Taoist rituals and prayers.
 In contrast, Yan strongly supported the Emperor's interest in Taoism.
 In February 1548, Xia supported a campaign to Ordos without informing Yan, making him solely responsible for it.
 When the Emperor withdrew his support for the campaign due to unfavorable omens and reports of discontent in the neighboring province of Shaanxi, enemies of Xia, including Yan, used this as an opportunity to bring charges against him and have him executed.

 From 1549 to 1562, the Grand Secretariat was under Yan Song's control.
 He was known for his attentiveness and diligence towards the monarch, but also for pushing his colleagues out of power.
 Despite facing numerous political crises and challenges, Yan managed to survive by delegating decisions and responsibilities to the appropriate ministries and authorities.
 For example, the Ministry of Rites was responsible for dealing with the Mongols, while the Ministry of War handled their expulsion.
 Yan avoided getting involved in the government's biggest issue at the time—state finances—leaving it to the Ministries of Revenue and Works.
 He only maintained control over personnel matters and selected political issues.
 Despite facing criticism for corruption and selling offices, Yan was able to convince the Emperor that these were false accusations and that his critics were simply trying to remove him from power.
 The Emperor, who was always suspicious of officials, believed Yan's defense.